pratham-agg54/CodeVerse/README.md

 ## Acknowledgements

-- Thanks to the developers of React, Node.js, Express, Socket.io, Ace Editor, React Avatar, and React Hot Toast for their amazing tools.
+- Thanks to the developers of React, Node.js, Express, Socket.io, Ace Editor, React Avatar, React Hot Toast, and MongoDB for their amazing tools.

 ---